socky/socky-client-ruby/README.md

 This will send alert to all connected and authorized users.

-Send method offers 2 methods of filtering - by clients and channels.
+Send method offers 2 methods of filtering - by users and channels.

-#### Filtering by clients
+#### Filtering by users

-Socky.send can be used with :client or :clients option.
-You can provide list of clients to which message will be sent.
+Socky.send can be used with :user or :users option.
+You can provide list of users to which message will be sent.
 It can be 1 string or array of strings - both keywords works exactly the same.
 Example:

-    Socky.send "alert('ok!');", :clients => ["client1", "client2"]
+    Socky.send "alert('ok!');", :users => ["user1", "user2"]

-This will send message to all users with "client" set to "client1" or "client2" and nobody else.
+This will send message to all users with "user" set to "user1" or "user2" and nobody else.

 #### Filtering by channels.

-This works exactly the same as filtering by clients.
+This works exactly the same as filtering by users.
 Keywords are :channel and :channels.
-Message will be received if client have at last one of channels on channel list.
+Message will be received if user have at last one of channels on channel list.

     Socky.send "alert('ok!');", :channels => "channel1"

-This will be received both by clients with channels ["channel1"] and channels ["channel1", "channel2"] but will not be received by client with empty channel list or ["channel2"]
+This will be received both by users with channels ["channel1"] and channels ["channel1", "channel2"] but will not be received by user with empty channel list or ["channel2"]

 #### Merging both filters

 You can use both filters at the some time.
-In this case only users with both "clients" and "channels" requirement will receive message.
+In this case only users with both "users" and "channels" requirement will receive message.

-    Socky.send "alert('ok!');", :clients => ["client1", "client2"], :channels => "channel1"
+    Socky.send "alert('ok!');", :users => ["user1", "user2"], :channels => "channel1"

-This will be received by client with "client1" and ["channel1", "channel2"] but not by "client2" and ["channel2"]
+This will be received by user with "user1" and ["channel1", "channel2"] but not by "user2" and ["channel2"]

 ### Other methods